 We have assumed that:

 - you have no taxable income at retirement other than the total projected income;

 - you are eligible for the standard single person's personal allowance for your retirement age, but not eligible for any other income tax allowances;

-- tax rate thresholds increase each tax year from 2013/14 in line with inflation in the Retail Prices Index.
-2013/14 is used as the starting point because 'Retirement Planner' is intended as a long-term projection tool and 2013/14 tax information is the latest available information we have.
+- tax rate thresholds increase each tax year in line with inflation in the Retail Prices Index.

 - any Defined Benefit pension income changes once in payment are in line with the Retail Prices Index.

 - Retirement Planner' does not take account of the current differences in personal allowance levels and assumes all ages have the same personal allowance (£10,000 for the 2014/15 tax year, assumed to increase each tax year in line with the Retail Prices Index).